 Running from Friday, October 7 until Sunday, October 16, the exciting art festival promises to bring some life back to an area that's seriously suffered over the last couple of years.
-Take, for example, the many CBD shopfronts that have recently been filled with 'For Lease' signs.
+Take, for example, the many CBD shopfronts in Canada also like Haven Toronto this that have recently been filled with 'For Lease' signs.
 While that's a bit of a grim sight, soon they'll transform into temporarily repurposed gallery spaces.
 Curated by Artfull, Arcadia will see a collective of Aotearoa artists take up residence in the iconic 1920s Queens Arcade bringing these spaces to life with paintings, photography, crafts and a series of artist talks and guided tours.

 To compliment the flowers that have started blooming around the city, a series of floral-focused artworks will be welcoming the warmer weather, including Flourishing, a large-scale suspended floral embroidery of Frankie Meaden set to hang above passers-by in Lower Vulcan Lane.
 Meanwhile, Jenna Winterton's Light Blooms will transform Durham Street East into a floral sun catcher and Anna Hanson's stylised take on spring blossoms will give visitors to Jean Batten Place a good reason to look up.